GIC vs TFSA: Which investment is better?

 Which earns you more flexibility: a GIC or TFSA?

 TFSAs offer much more flexibility than GICs because they give you a significant amount of contribution room.
-You can invest $6,000 per year (as of 2019), with up to $63,500 for the lifetime of your TFSA.
+You can invest $6,000 per year (as of 2019), with up to $69,500 for the lifetime of your TFSA if you haven’t contributed to one yet in 2020.
 Start by checking the CRA website to learn more about how much you can put into your account.

 The money you put in can be held in different types of investments, from low-risk GICs to high-risk stocks.
 You can also take money out whenever you want if it’s held in cash.
 You just need to be careful not to over-contribute to your TFSA in any given year or you may have to pay fees.